slbabin/hangman/README.md

     ![Screenshot of the Product links section](images/secret-word.jpg)

-- The game dispays empty gallows, current secret word state hidden with dashes, amount of mistakes, and a list of entered letters.
+- The game displays empty gallows, current secret word state hidden with dashes, number of mistakes, and a list of entered letters.

     ![Screenshot of the Product links section](images/gallows.jpg)

-- The game promts the player to guess a letter.
+- The game prompts the player to guess a letter.

     ![Screenshot of the Product links section](images/entered-letters2.jpg)

 - Input validation and error checking
-  - The game accepts only a single latin letter.
+  - The game accepts only a single Latin letter.
 If unsupported symbol or letter is entered, the game prompts to enter only one latin letter.
   - With each entered letter, the games checks if it exists in the word.
 If the letter exists, the dash in the hidden word is replaced with this letter.
   - If a word is not guessed, and mistakes less than 7, gallows adds a part of the stick man body and the mistakes counter incremented.
   - At the end of the game, the player is asked if they want to play again.
 They need to enter Yes or No. If a wrong value is entered, the message is displayed that they need to enter the correct value.